About the Richard G. Staley ’62 Visionary Entrepreneur Speaker Series

 In 2017, Puppy Cake purchased the Evans City factory.
 It was a milestone move and they are very proud of the modern factory they have have created.
 Check out their website www.puppycake.com/

 November 13, 2019 – Sticht Lecture Hall at 7 PM

-Hear four owner/operators of area Chick-fil-A resturants, all GCC alumni, share their stories and insights about working at this highly-successful chain.
-Audience Q&A and a reception to follow.
+Six owner/operators of area Chick-fil-A restaurants, all GCC alumni, share their stories and insights about working at this highly-successful chain, followed by an audience Q&A.

 Shawn Filby ’89

 Chick-fil-A Owner in Reading, PA

 Jay Yanak ’08 majored in Business Management at GCC where he participated in ICO Guatemala, varsity football, and the Epsilon Pi fraternity.
 He received a Master of Divinity degree at Reformed Presbyterian Theological Seminary in 2011.
 He is the Owner/Operator of the Chick-fil-A at The Mall at Robinson in Pittsburgh, PA.
 The aspects of the business that Jay enjoys the most are leadership, creativity, the ability to build lasting relationships with team members and guests, and helping team members set and achieve personal and professional goals.
 Outside of work, Jay likes to fill his time with sports, biblical studies, traveling, and adventuring outdoors with his wife and two dogs (Oliver and Hero!)
 He and his wife, Lissa (Swanson ‘10) are coming up on their 10 year wedding anniversary.